bimdata/javascript-api-client/docs/IfcApi.md

 <a name="bulkRemoveElementsFromClassification"></a>
 # **bulkRemoveElementsFromClassification**
-> bulkRemoveElementsFromClassification(ifcClassificationPk, projectPk, ifcPk, cloudPk)
+> bulkRemoveElementsFromClassification(projectPk, cloudPk, ifcClassificationPk, ifcPk)